Congressional stalemate deepens as Pelosi, Schumer say they won’t budge on coronavirus funding demands - The Boston Globe

 McConnell’s office provided a list of eight small businesses from around the country that say they have been approved for loans through the Paycheck Protection Program, although only two of them — an espresso kiosk in Montana and an auto shop in Oklahoma — appear to have actually received any money.

-The Paycheck Protection Program, principally authored by Sen. Marco Rubio, R-Fla., is supposed to provide loans up to $10 million that are forgivable if the businesses keep their workers on payroll and meet certain other conditions.
+The Paycheck Protection Program, principally authored by Senator Marco Rubio, a Florida Republican, is supposed to provide loans up to $10 million that are forgivable if the businesses keep their workers on payroll and meet certain other conditions.

 Prospects for resolving the congressional standoff are unclear as there appear to be few if any negotiations occurring between the two sides.
 Neither McConnell nor the White House responded to the statement from Pelosi and Schumer.